Battle of Moscow: Soviet counter-offensive

 Although the Wehrmacht's offensive had been stopped, German intelligence estimated that Soviet forces had no more reserves left and thus would be unable to stage a counteroffensive.
-This estimate proved wrong, as Stalin transferred over 18 divisions, 1,700 tanks, and over 1,500 aircraft from Siberia and the Far East after learning that Imperial Japan had no plans to invade the USSR in the near future from Richard Sorge.
-The Red Army had accumulated a 58-division reserve by early December, when the offensive proposed by Zhukov and Vasilevsky was finally approved by Stalin.
+This estimate proved wrong, as Stalin transferred over 18 divisions, 1,700 tanks, and over 1,500 aircraft from Siberia and the Far East after learning from Richard Sorge that Imperial Japan had no plans to invade the USSR in the near future.
+The Red Army had accumulated a 58 division reserve by early December, when the offensive proposed by Zhukov and Vasilevsky was finally approved by Stalin.
 Even with these new reserves, Soviet forces committed to the operation numbered only 1,100,000 men, only slightly outnumbering the Wehrmacht.
 Nevertheless, with careful troop deployment, a ratio of two-to-one was reached at some critical points.

 On 5 December 1941, the counteroffensive for "removing the immediate threat to Moscow" started on the Kalinin Front.
 The North-Western Front and Western Fronts began their offensives the next day.
 After several days of little progress, Soviet armies retook Solnechnogorsk on 12 December and Klin on 15 December.
 Guderian's army "beat a hasty retreat towards Venev" and then Sukhinichi.
 "The threat overhanging Tula was removed".